-Do you have a child entering their senior year this school year?
-I have two!
+Do you have a child entering their senior year of high school or college this school year?

 Senior Memory Box Craft